tayyqi/tayyqi/README.md

-- 👋 Hi, I’m @tayyqi, an industrial design student based in Singapore.
+- 👋 Hi, I’m @tayyqi, a service and experience designer based in Singapore.
 - 👀 I’m interested in animation and coding for human-computer interactions.
 Other interests include service design and UI/UX.
 - 🌱 I’m currently learning javascript, python, html and css
 - 💞️ I’m looking to collaborate on ...